cristifalcas/puppet-prometheus/README.md

 This module installs and configures the Prometheus monitoring tool: [Prometheus web site](https://prometheus.io/docs/introduction/overview/)

+The installation can be made from packages or with docker containers.

+We manage prometheus, node-exporter, alertmanager and pushgateway.

-In order to print the yaml config files for prometheus and alertmanager, it uses some files from [puppet-elasticsearch](https://github.com/elastic/puppet-elasticsearch) module
+In order to print the yaml config files for prometheus and alertmanager, we are using some lib files from [puppet-elasticsearch](https://github.com/elastic/puppet-elasticsearch) module.

 ## Usage